Interviews, meetings and tests

-An interview, meeting or test can help you work out if someone is the best person for the job.
-But it will be harder to work this out if you do not assess everyone in a way that helps you:
+An interview, meeting or test can help an employer work out if someone is the best person for the job.

-Equality law does not say that you have to meet someone or interview them before offering them a job.
+Equality law does not say that an employer has to meet someone or interview them before offering them a job.

-If you decide to interview job applicants, whether that is face to face or over the phone, or to give them a test, then you must not unlawfully discriminate against a job applicant in the way you carry out the meeting, interview or test.
+If an employer does decide to interview you and other job applicants, whether that is face to face or over the phone, or to give you and other applicants a test, then they must not unlawfully discriminate against you in the way they carry out the meeting, interview or test.

-Use the information earlier in this guide to make sure you know what equality law says you must do as an employer.
+Use the list in Avoiding direct and indirect discrimination to make sure you know what equality law says your employer must do to avoid unlawful discrimination.

 An employer makes a series of unpleasant ‘jokes’ about an applicant’s race, which create an offensive atmosphere for them.

-If an applicant is a disabled person and has said that they need adjustments for the interview, meeting or test, and those adjustments are reasonable adjustments, then you must make them.
+If you are a disabled person and have said that you need adjustments for the interview, meeting or test, and those adjustments are reasonable adjustments, then the employer must make them.

-You must not change the decision to interview an applicant because when they arrive you discover they are a disabled person.
-Nor should you change the way you interview them, for example, by cutting the interview short or not testing them in the same way as other applicants (unless the change to the interview is a reasonable adjustment).
+An employer must not change the decision to interview you because when you arrive they discover you are a disabled person.
+Nor should they change the way they interview you, for example, by cutting the interview short or not testing you in the same way as other applicants (unless the change to the interview is a reasonable adjustment).

-You may need to be flexible or to make changes to the dates or times of interviews to avoid unlawful discrimination, particularly indirect discrimination if you cannot objectively justify what you are doing, or a failure to make reasonable adjustments.
+An employer may need to be flexible or to make changes to the dates or times of interviews to avoid unlawful discrimination, particularly indirect discrimination if they cannot objectively justify what you are doing, or a failure to make reasonable adjustments.

 An employer only offers applicants for a job one time for interviews.
 A disabled person with a mobility impairment is told to attend at 9am, even though they have asked for a time which allows them to travel on public transport outside the rush hour and explained why.
 This is likely to be a failure by the employer to make a reasonable adjustment.